Taking your whole pension pot as cash

 Not all pension schemes and providers offer cash withdrawal – if yours doesn’t shop around as charges will vary.
 But get guidance or advice before you commit.

-You may not be able to use this option if you have received a share of an ex-spouse or ex-civil partner’s pension as a result of a divorce, or if you have certain protected rights with your pension.
+You might not be able to use this option if you have received a share of an ex-spouse or ex-civil partner’s pension as a result of a divorce, or if you have certain protected rights with your pension.
 Check with your scheme or provider.

 Tax you will pay